KrMayank02/AWS-DevOps-Deploy-SpringBoot-App/README.md

-# AWS DevOps - CI/CD Pipeline for Spring Boot Application Deployment
+# Capstone Project: AWS DevOps - CI/CD Pipeline for Spring Boot Application Deployment

 **Objective:** To implement a CI/CD pipeline using AWS services for automating the deployment of a Spring Boot Application on Amazon ECS with Docker, integrating CodePipeline, CodeBuild and ECR for seamless updates.